ravencats111/stats220/content/assignments/assignment3.md

 3. Reflect on other questions that the exploration raised, and what you would do next in terms of further questions or ways to investigate the data.

+**NOTE:**

+-   Interactive graphics are NOT acceptable.
+-   DO NOT share any of your ideas on Piazza.